Nuggets vs. Suns Predictions & Picks - Western Conference Semifinals Game 2

 Under (229)

-- As a moneyline underdog this season, the Suns are 9-23, while the Nuggets are 43-18 as moneyline favorites.
+- As a moneyline favorite this season, the Nuggets are 43-18, a better record than the Suns have posted (9-23) as moneyline underdogs.

 Watch live NBA games without cable on all your devices with a seven-day free trial to Fubo!